Ziptility/RxDBDotNet/README.md

 7. **Offline-First Support**: Allows clients to continue operations offline and sync when back online.

-8. **Batch Processing**: Supports processing documents in batches for better performance.

 This implementation ensures that RxDBDotNet is fully compatible with RxDB clients, providing a robust, efficient, and real-time replication solution for .NET backends.

 ## Advanced Features